corbaz/kimi-k2-instruct-chat/README.md

-# AI Chat Assistant with Kimi-2 + Groq
+# Kimi K2 Instruct Chat

-A modern, full-stack web application with an intelligent chat interface powered by Groq's Kimi-2 Instruct model, built with the latest technologies for 2025.
+A modern, full-stack web application with an intelligent chat interface powered by Groq's Kimi-K2 Instruct model, built with the latest technologies for 2025.

 ## 🚀 Tech Stack